Jiaoquan

 Jiao quan (焦圈 (jiāoquān); or xiaoyougui; also called fried ring) is a dish from Beijing cuisine.
-It has a golden color, shaped like a bracelet.
+It has a golden color and is shaped like a bracelet.
 It feels crispy and crunchy when eaten.
 The unique taste of it is very popular in Beijing cuisine.
 People usually eat jiaoquan with shaobing and douzhi.

 Jiao quan is a special Beijing local food.
 The shape of it is like a doughnut, but it has a crispier texture.